Jump to ...

 Overcoming Barriers to Seeking Safety for People with Disabilities

 Presented by Cynthia Amodeo and Paul Feuerstein

 In 2006, Barrier Free Living opened the doors to Freedom House, a crisis domestic violence shelter for people with disabilities.
 Freedom House was the first totally accessible DV shelter.
 The training will focus on the unique challenges a person with a disability faces when in a domestic violence situation including barriers to seeking safety.
 We will educate service providers about what it means to be accessible and review strategies to overcome barriers.
 Various disability perspectives will be considered including but not limited to D/deaf/hard of hearing, visually impaired, and medical conditions.

 Parental Alienation Trumps Abuse in Custody Litigation: Legal Strategies and Reforms

 Presented by Chris O'Sullivan and Sasha Drobnick

-Empirical analysis of over 4,000 appellate and trial court decisions (Joan Meier, PI; funded by NIJ) confirms that mothers are losing custody to abusive fathers when the father alleges parental alienation.
+Empirical analysis of over 4,000 appellate and trial court decisions (Joan Meier, Private Investigator; funded by NIJ) confirms that mothers are losing custody to abusive fathers when the father alleges parental alienation.
 In this data set, when a mother alleged that the father abused her or their children, a father’s allegation of parental alienation significantly increased his chances of winning custody or other outcomes he sought.
 Legal strategies to combat alienation claims will be presented, as will a template for legal reforms at the state level to improve court outcomes in custody and abuse cases.